smart-on-fhir/bulk-data-tools/README.md

 - `--eol` - The line separator (CRLF, LF).
 Defaults to `CRLF`.
 If the `output-type` is delimited (csv or tsv), use this to specify what should be used as line separator.
 Defaults to `CRLF` (`\r\n`).
-- `--strict` - If set, loop through every entry to compute the complete csv/tsv header.
-Otherwise assume that all entries have the same structure and only use the first entry.
-Only applicable when the `output-type` is csv or tsv.